otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/04-fragment.md

 ### Creating the UI

 For most of these screens, you can start creating the UI.
-Feel free to copy my **Travelling** application example.
+These will most likely have no functionality.

 ### Splash Screen